creativenull/diagnosticls-configs-nvim/README.md

 configurations to `setup()` as show in the [Setup section](#setup) and it will override any default configuration set by `default_config` if it's for the same filetype.

-NOTE: This does not imply that it will "format on save".
+NOTE: For `format` option it does not imply that it will "format on save".
 You still need to setup that in your lsp on_attach handler.

 ## Advanced Configuration